gatsbyjs/gatsby/docs/reference/release-notes/v2.29/index.md

 We were able to ship a bunch of performance improvements both to Gatsby itself and its plugins:

 - The PR [#28375](https://github.com/gatsbyjs/gatsby/pull/28375) fixed an unguided search in `gatsby-source-contentful` that can significantly drop your time for an incremental build (and perhaps others).
 In this case (for a site with 80k elements) it dropped the time from 5 minutes to sub-second.
-- The PR [#28438](https://github.com/gatsbyjs/gatsby/pull/28438) prevents some redudant calculations resulting in 5% improvements for bigger sites
+- The PR [#28438](https://github.com/gatsbyjs/gatsby/pull/28438) prevents some redudant calculations resulting in 5% improvements for bigger sites using `gatsby-source-contentful`
 - The PR [#28525](https://github.com/gatsbyjs/gatsby/pull/28525) drops the `async` keyword from the `wrappingResolver` that wraps all resolvers passed on to GraphQL.
 In practice this means a 5-10% overall improvement to the runtime of a site.

 ## Slugify option for File System Route API